blackrhinoabm/BlackRhino/tests/README_tests.md

     test_measurement.measurement__read_xml_config_file(["tests/environments/", "test_all_methods", "tests/log/"])
         Tests whether we can read the xml config file for the measurement saved in /tests/ and writes the identifier, so it can be checked against the id in the config file

+    # Tests for Network
+    test_network.network__init(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can initialise the network, and prints 'test' as its ID test_network.network__get_identifier(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can get the identifier, and prints 'test' as it is the identifier set test_network.network__set_identifier(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can set the identifier, prints 'test' as identifier, sets it to 'test2', and prints the identifier after the change test_network.network__get_transactions(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can get the transactions (graph), and prints info about the graph, we add a transaction and print it again to see the change test_network.network__set_transactions(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can set the transactions (graph), print the info about the graph, set it to an empty MultiDiGraph, and print the info again after the change test_network.network__initialize_networks(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can initialize the network(s), we start with an empty graph, print the info about the graph, initialize which should add all the agents in the simulation as nodes, and print the info again which should show the correct number of nodes test_network.network__str(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can print the network, and print the nodes and edges test_network.network__write_network_of_transactions(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can write a file with the network, and write it to the disk as transactions-tests_for_all_methods-2.graphml
+    test_network.network__write_list_of_edges(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can write a file with a list of edges, and write it to the disk as transactions-tests_for_all_methods-2.list
+    test_network.network__subnetwork_by_type(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can create a subnetwork based on type, prints information about the full network and then the subnetwork (should have 6 nodes and 3 edges, as opposed to 10 and 9) in the original network
+    test_network.network__subnetwork_by_asset(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can create a subnetwork based on asset, prints information about the full network and then the subnetwork (should have 9 nodes and 9 edges, as opposed to 10 and 9) in the original network
+    test_network.network__subnetwork_by_amount(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can create a subnetwork based on amount, prints information about the full network and then the subnetwork (should have 9 nodes and 9 edges, as opposed to 10 and 9) in the original network
+    test_network.network__subnetwork_by_interest(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can create a subnetwork based on interest, prints information about the full network and then the subnetwork (should have 9 nodes and 9 edges, as opposed to 10 and 9) in the original network
+    test_network.network__subnetwork_by_maturity(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can create a subnetwork based on maturity, prints information about the full network and then the subnetwork (should have 9 nodes and 9 edges, as opposed to 10 and 9) in the original network
+    test_network.network__subnetwork_by_time_of_default(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can create a subnetwork based on time of default, prints information about the full network and then the subnetwork (should have 9 nodes and 9 edges, as opposed to 10 and 9) in the original network
+    test_network.network__update_network(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can update the network attributes based on current transaction attributes, first we print the original network, change all the amounts by hand to 700, print the network again, seeing no changes, then update the network and print it again, this time seeing the update amounts

     # Tests for Runner # TODO: Tina